Medicare Part D — Prescription Drug Coverage

 - Whether you go to a pharmacy in your plan’s network

-- Whether you get Extra Help paying your Medicare Part D costs
+- Whether you get Extra Help paying your Medicare Part D costs (see below for more details)

 - You are entitled to Medicare and get full coverage from a state Medicaid program.